csci-182/fall2022/pages/_assignments/hw2.md

 </nav>
 ```

-Like with Part A, try to achieve the alignment using flexbox (e.g. flex-direction, justify-content, align-items) and the box model (e.g. padding, margin, height, width).
+Like with Part A, try to achieve the alignment using flexbox or CSS Grid (e.g. flex-direction, justify-content, align-items) and the box model (e.g. padding, margin, height, width).
 Be sure to put all of the CSS related to the the header and nav sections in the "Part B: Header & Nav Styling" section:

 ```css
 /********************************/